 Create the VM instance:

-The above command invokes the Cloud Deployment Manager, which deploys the VM according to the specifications in your
+The preceding command invokes the Deployment Manager, which deploys the VM according to the specifications in your

 template.yamlfile.
 The process may take a few minutes.
 To check the progress of your deployment, follow the steps in the next section.

 After the VM instance deploys, if you need Compute Engine to save the boot disk in the event the VM instance is deleted: